josh1020-prog/winget-install-script/README.md

 # winget-install-script
 Install winget via powershell

-Yoi need to be running Windows 10, and it can be launched just by double clicking the ps1 file, may have to allow script to run via powershell first
+You need to be running Windows 10.
+It can be launched just by double clicking the ps1 file, you may have to allow scripts to run via powershell first